See every side of every news story

 DANE COUNTY, WISCONSIN, JUL 8 – The Wisconsin Supreme Court's 4-3 ruling clears the way for a statewide ban on conversion therapy, joining 23 states that have outlawed the practice, advocacy groups said.

-• On Tuesday, the Wisconsin Supreme Court ruled that the state can proceed with implementing a ban on conversion therapy for LGBTQ+ individuals.
+• On Tuesday, the Wisconsin Supreme Court ruled 4-3 that a Republican-controlled legislative committee's rejection of a rule banning conversion therapy was unconstitutional.

 Insights by Ground AI